TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Approach:

 \section{Approach: \ours}

-Figure~\ref{fig:workflow} illustrates the workflow of \ours{}, consisting of three major components: (1) the \emph{test harness mechnism (THM)}, (2) the \emph{tailored agent toolset}, and (3) the \emph{reflection-based refinement workflow (RRW)}.
-Specifically, the THM first selects a small set of the most effective test cases to serve as additional input \circled{4} beyond the \circled{1} task description, \circled{2} repository context, and \circled{3} target function specification, to guide further test-driven code generation.
-Then \ours{} explores the repository and retrieves useful context through the \emph{tailored agent toolset} that integrates efficient retrieval with interactive debugging.
-After collecting sufficient context, \ours{} makes a generation attempt based on the selected test cases and retrieved context, which is then validated by test execution.
-If any selected test case fails, \ours{} enters the RRW to fix the incorrect code.
+Fig.~\ref{fig:workflow} illustrates the workflow of \ours{}, which consists of three major components: (1) the \emph{test harness mechanism (THM)}, (2) the \emph{tailored agent toolset}, and (3) the \emph{reflection-based refinement workflow (RRW)}.
+The THM is a dynamic-analysis preprocessing stage that operates \emph{outside} the agent: it first selects a small yet effective test subset from the repository's complete test suite.
+This subset is provided as additional input \circled{4}, alongside the \circled{1} task description, \circled{2} repository context, and \circled{3} target function specification.
+Throughout the subsequent workflow, the agent can access and execute only the selected tests, while all remaining tests are held out from the agent.
+Guided by the test subset, \ours{} explores the repository using the tailored agent toolset, which supports efficient retrieval and interactive debugging.
+After gathering sufficient context, it generates a solution and validates it against the selected tests.
+If any test fails, \ours{} enters the RRW to repair the generated code.

-During the RRW, the agent is required to revisit its fault localization analysis, review the relevant context, and assess whether existing information is sufficient to guide a correct refinement.
-If the available evidence is not sufficient, the RRW prompts the agent to retrieve additional context and leverage interactive debugging to gather further insights.
-This reflection loop continues until the agent determines that it has sufficient evidence to perform a fix, at which point it generates a candidate refinement.
-The refined code is validated through test execution. \ours stays in RRW until a candidate passes all selected test cases, or a maximum limit of refinement attempts is reached.
+During the RRW, the agent assesses whether the current information provides adequate support for a correct refinement, including fault localization and issue understanding.
+If not, the RRW prompts the agent to retrieve additional context and use interactive debugging to gather further insights.
+This loop continues until the agent deems the evidence sufficient for a fix, at which point it generates a candidate refinement.
+The updated code is then validated using the THM-selected tests. \ours stays in the RRW until all selected tests pass or a maximum number of attempts is reached.